 A facelift is not a one-size-fits-all surgery, so Dr. Koehler will begin with a personal consultation along with a comprehensive physical evaluation in order to determine the best approach to take for your procedure.
 He’ll also explain what you can expect from surgery through your recovery.

-Since facelifts are usually performed as an outpatient procedure, you can plan on returning home after your surgery.
+Since deep plane facelifts are usually performed as an outpatient procedure, you can plan on returning home after your surgery.
 Dr. Koehler may recommend wearing a supportive bandage initially to help you stay more comfortable and reduce any fluid buildup.
 By about 1 week after your surgery, swelling should be greatly decreased and you should be able to cover any residual bruising with makeup.
 By the 2-week mark, you should be able to enjoy a dinner with close friends and have no one the wiser that you underwent a facelift at all.

 Risks and Complications